remind101/policies/terms-of-service.md

 ## Terms of use

 Welcome to Remind.
 Remind is a messaging platform that helps educators, students, parents and other users send quick, simple messages to any device.
 Please continue reading to learn about the rules and restrictions that govern your use of Remind's website(s) and all other products, services and applications made available by Remind from time to time (collectively, the "Services").
-This Agreement includes the terms in this document, as well as Remind's [Privacy Policy][2], [Copyright Dispute Policy][5], and the Apple Application Terms.
+This Agreement includes the terms in this document, as well as Remind's [Privacy Policy][10], [Copyright Dispute Policy][19], and the [Apple Application Terms][20].

 #### What this is saying